 Fully "Plug & Play" compatible via an Award BIOS, this mainboard facilitates easy system configuration and peripheral setup.
 Advanced BIOS features include Intelligent Hardware Monitoring and Alert functions.
-The Award BIOS also supports ACPI readiness and is compatible with PC98 specification.
+The Award BIOS also supports ACPI readiness and is compatible with PC97 specification.
+With support for up to 384 MB of System RAM (Type auto-detected by mainboard BIOS), 3.3V 66MHz and PC100 SDRAM in mixed combination.
 This mainboard is the ideal foundation for high-end computer systems.